Clean Energy –

 to deliver the energy transition

-Creating fair and regulatory structures.
+Creating fair and inclusive regulatory structures.

 Fair and inclusive energy